 - 3.1 The assessment and supporting information should be sufficient for the administering authority to decide whether an approval should be granted.
-Where applicable, sufficient information should be included to enable approval conditions, such as the existing model EA conditions, to be utilised. - 3.2 To the extent of the information available, the assessment should endeavour to predict the cumulative impact4 of the project on environmental values over time and in combination with impacts created by the activities of other adjacent and upstream and downstream developments and landholders-as detected by baseline monitoring.
-This will inform the decision on the EIS and the setting of conditions.
-The absence of a comprehensive cumulative impacts analysis need not be fatal to the project.
+Where applicable, sufficient information should be included to enable approval conditions, such as the existing model EA conditions, to be utilised. - 3.2 To the extent of the information available on approved and existing projects, the assessment should endeavour to predict the cumulative impact5 of the project on environmental values over time and in combination with impacts created by the activities of other adjacent and upstream and downstream developments and landholders-as detected by baseline monitoring.
+This will inform the decision on the EIS and the setting of any conditions.
 The EIS should also outline ways in which the cumulative impact assessment and management could subsequently be progressed further on a collective basis. - 3.3 Include a consolidated description of all the proponent's commitments to implement management measures (including monitoring programs).
-Should the project proceed, these should be able to be carried over into the approval conditions as relevant.
+Should the project proceed, these should be able to be carried over into the approval conditions as relevant. - Provide all geographical coordinates throughout the EIS in latitude and longitude against the Geocentric Datum of Australia 1994 (GDA94).

-2 Defined in section 125(I)(i)(A) of the EP Act.
+3 Defined in section 125(I)(i)(A) of the EP Act.

-3 For example, the Queensland Water Quality Guidelines and the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (refer to Appendix 1 Policies and guidelines for details).
+4 For example, the Queensland Water Quality Guidelines and the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (refer to Appendix 1 Policies and guidelines for details).